shubhanggupta2000/fazeblog/README.md

 # FazeBlog

-FazeBlog is a modern, visually appealing personal blogging website built with Next.js and Tailwind CSS.
+FazeBlog is a personal blogging website built with Next.js and Tailwind CSS.
 It fetches and displays your latest Medium posts in a beautiful card grid, with each post featuring a cover image, category, and publication date.
-The site includes a stylish profile section with animated social links, a responsive layout, and a dark-themed design for an elegant reading experience.
+Click on this [link](https://blog.guptashubhang.tech/) to view the blog page.

 ## ✨ Features